emile22/draft-stephan-ai-agent-6g/draft-stephan-ai-agent-6g.md

 operational states.

-The emergence of AI functions including autonomous agents, inference services, and retrieval-augmented generation (RAG) components, intend based exchanges, training challenges this model.
+The emergence of AI functions including autonomous agents, inference services, and retrieval-augmented generation (RAG) components, intend based exchanges, or training challenges this model.
 AI functions behave as both clients and servers within this ecosystem (but in 5G, almost every NF both exposes and consumes services too).
 These entities behave as application-layer servers that expose capabilities such as reasoning, summarization, optimization, or prediction, and as clients when they consume telemetry, policy, or contextual information